Six Flags Over Georgia: Incidents

 Over the years, a number of incidents have occurred at the park, including some fatalities.
 Batman: The Ride has been the scene of two fatal incidents nearly identical in nature, where individuals were underneath the attraction while it was operational and were struck and killed by the train itself or by the riders' exposed legs.

 Portions of Six Flags Over Georgia lie within the flood plain of the Chattahoochee River, which has caused occasional problems whenever the river overflows its banks.
 Most recently, in September 2009, the park suffered severe flooding, as did much of the surrounding area.
 The bulk of the flooding occurred during the week, at a point in the season when the park was closed on weekdays.
 The park managed to clean up the damage and open as normal the following weekend.

+On opening day of the 2024 season, police were called to the park by Six Flags Over Georgia security to help disperse "a sizeable unruly crowd" of 500 to 600 people "running through the park and fighting", Cobb County police said in a statement.
+According to the Georgia Bureau of Investigations, multiple people began shooting, hitting an unoccupied CCPD marked patrol car.
+During the incident, one CCPD officer fired his weapon, striking a 15-year-old who was subsequently charged with criminal conduct.